Materials: Foam, plastic

 And if you’re one of those rare individuals who sleeps cold, we feel your pain.
 Sometimes a space heater or an extra pair of socks just isn’t enough to keep fingers, toes and noses warm enough throughout the night for deep sleep.
 That’s where the Pod Pro comes in: The bed’s coziness surprised our team when we turned the Pod Pro to its maximum heat setting.
 Unlike the moist feeling of the bed’s cool setting, the heated mode never gave off a dewy sensation.

 Couples who share a bed should keep one factor in mind when they select a new mattress: motion isolation.
 Since the Pod Pro is an all-foam bed, it should “dampen” disturbances and keep movement properly isolated from one partner to another.
 The bottom line?
-Minimal nighttime disturbance when one partner gets up for a midnight snack run.
+Minimal nighttime disturbance when one partner gets up for a midnight snack run, perfect for a mattress for couples.

 But there’s one other couple-specific consideration with the Pod Pro: The Eight Sleep app allows for partner-specific heating and cooling based on which side of the bed they sleep on.
 The dual zone temperature control means that one partner can select the right temperature for their side of the bed using the Eight Sleep app, while the other partner can choose a different temperature.
 This extra customization is great for partners with extreme sleep temperature specifications.